reka-kosa/audio-compare/README.md

 ``` source activate mp3proc ``` <br>
 ``` pip install pydub ``` <br>

-Note: Start the c++ program from this environment!
+Start the program from this environment.

 ## Required packages
 Install required packages using the following command: <br>